COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 The effects can be more intense

 The effects of cannabis edibles can be more intense than inhaling a similar dose of dried cannabis.
-If you chose to use, starting with a lower amount of THC and waiting to feel the effects before consuming more will reduce the risk of over-intoxication.
+If you choose to use, starting with a lower amount of THC and waiting to feel the effects before consuming more will reduce the risk of over-intoxication.
 Start low.
-Go Slow.
+Go slow.

 The effects of cannabis edibles can take up to 2 hours or longer to be felt.
 Wait.
 Go slow.